fergusfrl/river-data-migration/README.md

 # river-data-migration
-Migrate data from rivers.org to a mongodb
+Migrate data from CSV files to a mongodb